AjayR07/Advanced-Java-Programming/README.md

 ## Advanced-Java-Programming

-This Advanced-Java-Programming Repository throw lights on how to develop a client side and server side program using java and java based technologies.It also offers insights into network and remote programming
+This Advanced-Java-Programming Repository throw lights on how to develop a client side and server side program using java and java based technologies.It also offers insights on network and remote programming.